This is your list of sight word activities!

 What is a sight word?

-- Simply put, a sight word is a word learned by memorization.
+- Simply put, most sight words are learned by repetition.

-- Sight words do not typically follow a phonetic rule.
+- Sight words do not always follow a phonetic rule.

-- Words are memorized to help keep the early reader moving along, recognizing commonly used words in print.
+- Words are practiced again and again to help keep the early reader moving along, recognizing commonly used words in print.

 Keep in mind memorizing words is different from sounding words out phonetically.
 Read more about how to help your child with word families.